rekha-balan/azure-docs-test2-pr.nl-NL/articles/connectors/connectors-create-api-oracledatabase.md

 **Mitigation**: Make sure your gateway is running on the on-premises machine where you installed it, and that it can connect to the internet.
 We recommend not installing the gateway on a computer that may be turned off or sleep.
 You can also restart the on-premises data gateway service (PBIEgwService).

-#### <a name="error-the-provider-being-used-is-deprecated-systemdataoracleclient-requires-oracle-client-software-version-817-or-greater-please-visit-httpsgomicrosoftcomfwlinkplinkid272376httpsgomicrosoftcomfwlinkplinkid272376-to-install-the-official-provider"></a>**Error**: The provider being used is deprecated: 'System.Data.OracleClient requires Oracle client software version 8.1.7 or greater.'.
-Please visit [https://go.microsoft.com/fwlink/p/?LinkID=272376](https://go.microsoft.com/fwlink/p/?LinkID=272376) to install the official provider.
+#### <a name="error-the-provider-being-used-is-deprecated-systemdataoracleclient-requires-oracle-client-software-version-817-or-greater-see-httpsgomicrosoftcomfwlinkplinkid272376httpsgomicrosoftcomfwlinkplinkid272376-to-install-the-official-provider"></a>**Error**: The provider being used is deprecated: 'System.Data.OracleClient requires Oracle client software version 8.1.7 or greater.'.
+See [https://go.microsoft.com/fwlink/p/?LinkID=272376](https://go.microsoft.com/fwlink/p/?LinkID=272376) to install the official provider.

 **Cause**: The Oracle client SDK is not installed on the machine where the on-premises data gateway is running.